makersacademy/takeaway-challenge/README.md

 My approach
 -----------
-* **Menu** class contains dishes and prices and the functionality to view these in a list format.
+* The **Menu** class contains dishes and their prices and the functionality to view these in a list format.
-* **Order** class allows user to select the desired quantity of dishes by their number on the menu and add these to a basket.
-User can view what is in their basket, see the total price and checkout their basket.
-If total given is correct, text is sent to user confirming that order has been successfully placed.
+* The **Order** class allows the user to select a desired quantity of dishes by their number on the menu and add these to a basket.
+They can use a different menu on initialization if they so wish.
+The user can also view a summary of their order basket, see the total price and checkout their basket.
+If the amount provided is correct, a text is sent to the user confirming that their order has been successfully placed.
-* **TextProvider** class implements functionality to send a text to user using the Twilio API.
-Credentials and phone numbers are stored in environment variables.
+* The **TextProvider** class implements functionality to send a text to the user using the Twilio API.
+Credentials and phone numbers are stored in environment variables for security.